nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

 However, generating type definitions on each application start may not be necessary.
 Instead, we might prefer to have full control, produce typings only when a dedicated command has been executed.
-In this case, we can create our own script, let's say `generate-typings.ts`:
+In this case, we can create our own script, let's say `src/generate-typings.ts`:

 ```typescript
 import { GraphQLDefinitionsFactory } from '@nestjs/graphql';